Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/_posts/2018-09-27-varying-vagrant-vagrants-2-3-0.md

-## Vagrant Triggers and Vagrant 2.1
+## A Reminder, Uninstall Vagrant Triggers and  upgrade Vagrant to 2.1.5+

 Since v2.2.x VVV now requires Vagrant 2.1 to run.
 The Vagrant triggers plugin is also no longer required, as it was merged into Vagrant 2.1.

+Remember:

+ - **VirtualBox** creates the VM
+ - **Vagrant** manages the VM, turning it on and off, configuring it
+ - **VVV** tels vagrant how to configure it, and how to install things

 This does mean that users with the triggers plugin installed will get a warning when using vagrant commands.
 Read the warning for a parameter that can be added to silence the warning if you still need vagrant triggers for pre-2.1 vagrant environments.
 Otherwise, uninstall vagrant triggers with the following command: